ga-curriculum/genai-llm-capabilities-alignment-v2/ai-agentic-workflows-with-memory-and-tools/README.md

 *   Internal business systems
 *   RAG pipelines (vector DB + retrieval)

-Agents decide *when* to call a tool and *how* to use its output.
+Agents decide *when* to invoke a tool and *how* to reason over its output.

 ### **Retrieval**

 From the LLM Capabilities and Alignment module:

 *   RAG improves factual accuracy, reduces hallucinations, and updates knowledge at inference time.
-*   Agents can invoke retrieval when model knowledge is insufficient.
+*   Agents can invoke retrieval when model knowledge is insufficient or outdated.

 This is crucial for grounding agent decisions in external, up‑to‑date information.